Brown shyshark

-The brown shyshark or plain happy (Haploblepharus fuscus) is a species of catshark, part of the family Scyliorhinidae.
+The brown shyshark or plain happy (Haploblepharus fuscus) is a species of shark belonging to the family Pentanchidae, the deepwater catsharks.
 It is endemic to the shallow, coastal waters of South Africa from west of Cape Agulhas to KwaZulu-Natal.
 This benthic species is usually found over sandy or rocky bottoms.
 Measuring up to 73 cm long, the brown shyshark is stoutly built, with a broad, flattened head and rounded snout.
 Unlike other shysharks, the brown shyshark has a plain brown color, though some individuals have faint "saddle" markings or light or dark spots.
 When threatened, this shark curls into a circle with its tail over its eyes, which is the origin of the name "shyshark".
 It feeds on bony fishes and lobsters, and is oviparous with females laying pairs of egg capsules.
 The International Union for Conservation of Nature (IUCN) has assessed this harmless species as Vulnerable.
 It is of no commercial or recreational interest, but its limited distribution makes its entire population vulnerable to increases in fishing pressure or habitat degradation.